binhqnguyen/simeca-sdn-controller/README.md

-Copyright Binh Nguyen - University of Utah (binh@cs.utah.edu), and Nokia Bell Labs.
+Copyright University of Utah, and Nokia Bell Labs.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.